tymyrddin/purple/source/docs/audits/supportive/findings-reporting.md

 corrective action was taken on [date], and the subsequent exercise confirmed the gap was closed" demonstrates active compliance management rather than reactive remediation.

-## Why findings create a change challenge
+## Findings create a change challenge

 The [three domains of problem solving](../../foundations/problem-solving/three-domains.md) apply to every internal conversation about audit findings.